 During our very first CSA pickup in our first year - 2018

 Free Living Farm was a dream sprouted from both of us when we lived across the country and has taken us on an exciting journey so far!
-The farm is run by Cara Germain and Michael Zueger.
+The farm is run by Michael Zueger and Cara (Germain) Zueger.

 We inherently share many responsibilities, decisions and labor of running a farm business as only two people, but take the lead in different aspects of farming.
 Fortunately we have a complimentary skillset and outlook while enjoying what we’re doing, though running a business with your partner can certainly be a challenge!